qilingu61-max/qilingu61-max/README.md

 - ## :wave: Self‑introduction
 - Hello everyone, I'm GuQilin.
 My major is 인터내셔널학부 and my student ID is 24143519.
 - I am learning programming‑related knowledge and familiar with basic code and tool usage.
+- I will keep improving my technical abilities in the future.
+Thank you for your guidance, Professor!